 WHERE last_updated < CURRENT_TIMESTAMP - INTERVAL '6 months';

-The above query shows that the user Sebstian, Ezra and Leo has updated their profile in the last six months.
+The above query indicates that users Sebastian, Ezra, and Leo have updated their profiles within the last six months.

-Now look at line number 3 which compares the timestamp value of column last_updated with six months ago from the current time, and for comparing timestamps less than (<) operator is used.
+Now, look at line number 3, which compares the timestamp value of the column last_updated with six months ago from the current time.
+For comparing timestamps, the less than (<) operator is used.

 The products table is shown below.

-Use the below query to compute the age of the products.
+Use the query below to calculate the age of the products.

 SELECT product_name, manufacturing_date, age(manufacturing_date)